netcharm/RenderASS_Ofx/readme.md

 1. support as VideoFX filter add to video track
 1. support as VideoFX filter add to static image clip
+1. support as Generator, but need setting duration length manual
-1. support clip frame position only
+1. support clip frame position only, but can set position offset in filter setup dialog
-1. ass only support utf-8
+1. ass only support utf-8 encoding
 1. add a simple Tawawa Blue filter :P

 ### to-do